If you are thinking about applying to New Mexico State University, the application fee is $25.

 Do I have to submit test scores to New Mexico State University?

-No, New Mexico State University is test optional, so you can decide whether to send your ACT or SAT scores.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, New Mexico State University is test optional, so you can make the call whether to submit your standardized test scores.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is New Mexico State University's acceptance rate?

-New Mexico State University's acceptance rate is 63%.
+✅ New Mexico State University has an acceptance rate of 57%.

 Visit the College Confidential forums to join the conversation about New Mexico State University